Zomba Prison Project: Recording

-Zomba Prison is an overcrowded maximum-security institution located in Zomba, the former capital city of Malawi.
-According to data gathered from the World Bank, Malawi ranked as the one of the poorest countries in the world in 2015 based on the country's GDP per capita.
+Zomba Central Prison is an overcrowded maximum-security institution located in Zomba, the former capital city of Malawi.
+According to data gathered from the World Bank, Malawi ranked as one of the poorest countries in the world in 2015 based on the country's GDP per capita.
 The prison in which the recordings took place was constructed during the era of British colonial rule with an intended capacity of 340 people.
 The facility has become a dilapidated brick structure, that now often holds over 2,000 prisoners.

-In August 2013, producer Ian Brennan (USA) and documentary filmmaker Marilena Delli (Italy) travelled to southern Malawi to record the music of the male and female inmates at Zomba.
+In August 2013, producer Ian Brennan (USA) and his wife documentary filmmaker Marilena Umuhoza Delli (Italy) travelled to southern Malawi to record the music of the male and female inmates at Zomba.
 Brennan and Delli were granted time with the prisoners, partially in exchange for offering courses on conflict resolution and violence prevention, topics about which Brennan has published four books and, since 1993, lectured on around the world.
 The recording took place over 10 days and involved the participation of prisoners serving sentences for crimes ranging from double-murder to theft to more controversial and questionable charges related to acts of homosexuality - which remains a punishable crime in Malawi - and accusations of "witchcraft".

 The recordings were captured at various locations throughout the facility.
 Recordings of the men were made near an auto shop and woodmill at the prison while the women were recorded outdoors - in their yard area and on a front porch.
 The project documented over six hours of recorded music, involving over sixty individuals, including the participation of a few prison guards.
 Brennan engineered all the tracks himself, without the use of overdubs or effects, using a battery-operated portable studio.
 The record was later mixed by Irishman David Odlum at his Studio Black Box in rural France.